deanwampler/Contract4J5/contract4j5/README.txt

 The "Foo" interface simulates a field invariant test on an implied name field by defining invariant tests on name's accessor methods.
-The precondition test for "incrementI" requires the input amount to be possitive.
+The precondition test for "incrementI" requires the input amount to be positive.
 (You could also write this test "amount > 0", but this is actually less robust; it is more likely to trip over parsing idiosyncrasies in Contract4J5 and Jexl.)
-This test implies an "int i" attribute, as does the post condition test which requires that the new value of "i" be equal to the old value (grabbed by the "$old($this.i)" expression) plus the amount.
+This test implies an "int i" field, as does the post condition test which requires that the new value of "i" be equal to the old value (grabbed by the "$old($this.i)" expression) plus the amount.